Cost Update

 Do I need a permit for house painting in Charlotte?

-Generally, no. A simple color change or "like-for-like" maintenance does not require a permit from Mecklenburg County.
-However, if you live in a historic district like Hermitage Court, you must get approval from the Charlotte Historic District Commission (HDC) before changing your exterior color palette.
+Generally, no. A standard "paint and patch" job does not require a permit from Mecklenburg County Code Enforcement.
+However, if you live in a Historic District like Fourth Ward or Dilworth, you must get approval from the Charlotte Historic District Commission (HDC) regarding your color choices before you start.

 Check the latest house painting costs for Charlotte and other cities on LookupCost.com.